-Additoinally, in light of the current pandemic related to Covid-19, the administration has had to improvise in order to create a process to allow quasi-judicial hearings to proceed in light of social distancing guidelines.
-The proposed ordinance includes a procedure to allow for such hearings to proceed should a local state of emergency be declared.
+Additionally, in response to the current public health emergency related to the Covid-19 pandemic, the Administration has developed a process to allow quasi-judicial hearings to proceed in a hybrid virtual/in-person format, consistent with social distancing guidelines.
+The proposed ordinance includes a procedure to allow such meetings of the Land Use Boards to proceed in a similar manner during a locally declared state of emergency, unless the in-person quorum requirement is suspended by the Governor or otherwise suspended pursuant to applicable law.

-The proposed draft ordinance includes the following primary components, which would be applicable during a declared local state of emergency:
+The proposed draft ordinance includes the following primary components, which would be applicable during a locally declared state of emergency: